aIrseneO/linux/admin.md

 ## ZYPPER package manager
 For use on SUSE-based systems, the zypper program provides a higher level of intelligent services for using the underlying rpm program, and plays the same role as yum on Red Hat-based systems.
 It can automatically resolve dependencies when installing, updating and removing packages.
 It accesses external software repositories, synchronizing with them and retrieving and installing software as needed.
 ## The Debian Package Manager [dpkg](https://man7.org/linux/man-pages/man1/dpkg.1.html)<br>
+It's the lower-level package utilities for debian based distributions.
 The standard naming format for a binary package is:<br>
 **name_version-revisionNumber_architecture.deb**
  ## APT - Advanced Packaging Tool
   APT set of programs provides a higher level of intelligent services for using the underlying dpkg program, and plays the same role as yum on Red Hat-based systems.
 Usefull link [package](https://www.debian.org/distrib/packages) and [Ubuntu Packages Search](https://packages.ubuntu.com/).
-  ## Process and Load Monitoring Utilities
+# Process and Load Monitoring Utilities
   | UTILITY | PURPOSE | PACKAGE |
   |-------- | ------- | ------- |
 |top|Process activity, dynamically updated|procps|